GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 As with any content marketing creation process, often the hardest bit is starting from a blank page.

 It’s much easier when you have a starting point, from which you can edit and develop.
-That’s where AI chat tools such as ChatGPT come in handy.
+That’s where AI chat tools such as ChatGPT and Deepseek come in handy.

 You can give it prompts around what specific subject matter and points you want to cover - asking it to come up with a podcast outline with relevant questions for the guest.

-While the questions ChatGPT spits out are never usually 100% the final ones we use - it offers a great starting point for the DG content managers to work from.
-Speeding up the process.
+While the questions AI spits out are never usually 100% the final ones we use, they offer a great starting point for the DG content managers to work from, speeding up the process.

 Transcribing podcasts and video content